tfwuSUDA/MAPCliff-WMGR/README.md

 Processed data and trained checkpoints: https://pan.quark.cn/s/11d8498e256b

 ## MACE-R7 Dataset
 MACE-R7 is stored as a compressed file in the dataset folder.
-To train with MACE-R7, you need to use the corresponding dataset name and place the files in the appropriate path.
+To train with MACE-R7, you need to use the corresponding dataset name, place the files in the appropriate path, and note that a predefined split is already included in the dataset.